-November 1st, 2018: All application materials must be received in my Helena office.
+November 01, 2021: All application materials must be received in my Missoula office.

-December 2018: Academy selection board convenes to conduct individual interviews of candidates and makes recommendations for nominations for the entering class of 2018.
+December 7, 2021: The Academy selection board convenes to conduct individual in person interviews of candidates and makes recommendations for nominations for the entering class of 2022.
 All applicants receiving my nomination will be notified of a decision shortly thereafter.

 Academy Summer Sessions:

 Frequently Asked Questions: